ingosirus/GrowContactList/README.md

 4) Create an email forward action fron the Web Hosting account and set a destination the php script called render_forward.php in this rep.
 The path for the php script should follow this structure: /home/accountname/public_html/pathtophpscript<br/>
 5) On your server, same directory where the php script is located, create a new directory called "ConstantContact".
 Upload the zip file "cc.zip" and "phpemail.zip".<br/>
-6) Unzip cc.zip and rename it to "ccccc
+6) Unzip cc.zip and keep the name as cc.
 <p/>
 <h1>Usage</h1>
 <br/>